Pimmz/Home-Energy-Saving-Store/README.md

 #### EPIC | Registration and User Accounts
 - As a Site user I can have a personalised user profile so that I can view my personal order history and order confirmations and save my payment information
-- As a Shopper I can Subscribe to to get exclusive offers and News so that I can stay upto date with new and exciting energy saving products as well as exclusive offers and discounts
+- As a Shopper I can Subscribe to to get exclusive offers and News so that I can stay up to date with new and exciting energy saving products as well as exclusive offers and discounts
 - As a Site user I can receive an email confirmation after registering so that I can verify that my account registration was successful
 - As a Shopper I can Easily recover my password in case I forget it so that I can recover access to my account
-- As a Site User easily login or log out do so that I can access my personal account information
+- As a Site User easily log in or log out so that I can access my personal account information
-- As a Site user I can easily registered for an account so that I can have a personal account and be able to view my profile
+- As a Site user I can easily register for an account so that I can have a personal account and be able to view my profile

 #### EPIC | Sorting and Searching
 - As a Shopper I can Search for a product by name or description so that I can find a specific product I'd like to purchase
-- As a Shopper I can sort multiple categories of products simultaneously so that I can find the best price or best rated products across a broad categories
+- As a Shopper I can sort multiple categories of products simultaneously so that I can find the best price or best-rated products across a broad categories
-- As a Shopper I can sort a specific category of product so that I can find the best priced or best rated product in a specific category or sort the product in that category by name
+- As a Shopper I can sort a specific category of product so that I can find the best priced or best-rated product in a specific category or sort the product in that category by name
-- As a Shopper I can sort the list of available products so that I can easily identify the best rated best priced and categorically sorted products
+- As a Shopper I can sort the list of available products so that I can easily identify the best rated, best priced and categorically sorted products

 #### EPIC | Purchasing and Checkout
 - As a Shopper I can receive an email confirmation after checking out so that I can keep the confirmation of what I've purchased for my record